andraz213/UrbanNoiseSensing/README.md

 ### MCU

-I chose ESP32 mcu for this project.
+I chose ESP32 MCU for this project.
-It has eccelent library support, wifi range is quite large, it has i2s for the microphone, it has great low power capabilities, it is powerful enough for all fft calculations, price.
+It has excellent library support, wifi range is quite large, it has i2s for the microphone, it has great low power capabilities, it is powerful enough for all fft calculations, price.

 The exact specific model is WROOM 32U because it has an external antenna connector.
 PCB antennas tend to be spotty and have a lot of signal shape peculiarities that are less than ideal in this kind of application.
 The bad thing about this is that all of the development boards have a very inefficient LDO AMS1117.
 It is a voltage regulator with a high quiescent current.
-It connsumes 5mA of power at all times.
+It consumes 5mA of power at all times.
 That is unacceptable.
 I will have to replace those with a more efficient model like MCP1825S.
 It has a quiescent current of only 220uA, which is far from the lowest, but it's good enough for this application.

 ### Antenna